Getting legal help

 If you have a family law issue, you may be able to get free summary advice over the phone from a Legal Aid Ontario (LAO) lawyer for up to 20 minutes.

 To find out if you are eligible for summary advice, call LAO toll-free at 1-800-668-8258 from Monday to Friday, 8 a.m. to 5 p.m.
+Please note that you may be asked a few personal questions that have to do with Aboriginal heritage and race, as well as whether you are experiencing any abuse in your family.
+We are collecting this information to understand your specific needs and to better serve you.
+Your answers to these questions are voluntary and your personal information will be kept confidential.
 Learn more about how to get free help from a lawyer—also known as summary advice—to help you deal with your legal problem.

 Who should use family law summary advice?